-Tell Us Once is a service that lets the public report a death to most government organisations once only.
-A local registrar will have given the person a unique reference number to access the Tell Us Once service online or by phone.
+Tell Us Once is a service that allows the public to report a death to most government organisations once only.
+A local registrar will give each person:

-The registrar will also give the person the phone number for Tell Us Once.
+- a unique reference number to access the Tell Us Once service online or by phone - the phone number for Tell Us Once

 Tell Us Once will notify DWP to cancel benefits including Universal Credit.
-See Tell Us Once.
+See Tell Us Once